Alcohol |

 2018 Report: Morbidity and Mortality (Death)This report summarizes opioid-related emergency department visits & deaths in the Health Unit region, and makes comparisons to Ontario rates in the overall population and by sex and age group.
 Highlights:

 Read the full report: Opioid-Related Morbidity and Mortality in the Health Unit Region - 2005 - 2017 (July 2018).
-Nipissing Parry Sound Online Overdose Reporting SystemThe Nipissing Parry Sound Online Overdose Reporting System tracks real-time data related to overdoses and negative drug reactions.
-Local agencies and emergency services in Nipissing and Parry Sound submit reports of overdoses and negative drug reactions to the Health Unit.
+Nipissing Parry Sound Online Overdose Reporting SystemThe Nipissing Parry Sound Online Overdose Early Warning System tracks real-time data related to overdoses and negative drug reactions.
+Local agencies and emergency services in Nipissing and Parry Sound Districts submit reports of overdoses and negative drug reactions to the Health Unit.
 The Health Unit summarizes the information collected in the dashboard below.
-The dashboard contains a series of interactive graphs that allows users to understand and investigate drug-related trends locally.
-Data is updated weekly. |
+As a passive data collection tool, and an early warning surveillance system, this dashboard is a glimpse into the substance use within our region and therefore, may not coincide with other substance related overdose data sources or reports for our region.
+Updated weekly, the dashboard contains a series of interactive graphs that allows users to understand and investigate substance related trends locally.
+For additional information pertaining to opioid surveillance in Ontario, please refer to Public Health Ontario's Interactive Opioid Tool and the Ontario Drug Policy Research Network's (ODPRN) Opioid Indicator Tool. |